 Identity of the British Columbia Wine Region

-Regional identity is one of the three pillars of an internationally competitive wine region, along with cooperation and quality.
+Regional identity is one of the pillars of an internationally competitive wine region, along with cooperation and quality.

 What do we mean by 'identity?'

 - Identity is about a cohesive representation of a region or territory that leaves a lasting impression.
 It comes before branding, but is at the heart of branding.